nikashs26/Math-13-Smolarski-Page/README.md

 This project involves recreating SCU professor Dennis Smolarski's Math 13 class page using CSS and JavaScript.
 The redesigned version has a modernized interface with enhanced functionality, additional features, and a visually appealing aesthetic, making it more user-friendly and engaging for students.

+Notes: All working together on Nav and Search.

 Home Page (Nikash):
     Functionalities:
         - nav bar with links to every other page (buttons: Home, Class Content, Relevant Links, About Smolarski)
         - Search bar (search across website) within nav bar
+    Extra:
+        - Will have a large image similar to the scu website videos

 Class Content (Jemian):
     Functionalities: